 Legend has it that in 1921, a 12-year-old girl named Mary died in a car accident in front of the Orpheum Theatre in Memphis, but her spirit never left.
 Through the years, guests claim to have spotted Mary sitting quietly in the balcony in her favorite seat, C5, dressed in a 1920s-style white dress or dancing in the hallways.
 She’s also known for playing childish pranks on the housekeepers, including slamming doors shut, flickering the lights and hiding their tools.

-Tours are available at 10 am and noon on select Mondays throughout the year.
+Tours are available at 10 am-12 pm on select Mondays, Tuesdays and Wednesdays based on availability throughout the year and last for approximately 60 minutes.
 Visit orpheum-memphis.com for more info and to view a schedule of available tour dates.

 Shiloh National Military Park